 Members of the National Advisory Board for CURED provided valuable insights and subject-matter expertise to the filmmakers during the development, production, and post-production phases of the project.
 Board members also offered feedback on cuts of the film during the editing phase.
 This esteemed group of experts – from a range of fields – played a vital role in the production of this documentary.

-Chris Babits, PhD — Postdoctoral Teaching Fellow at Utah State University.
+Chris Babits, PhD — USU Director of Education & Learning.
 Interdisciplinary scholar of history, religion, medicine, and gender and sexuality, and author of the forthcoming book To Cure a Sinful Nation: A History of Conversion Therapy in the United States, which examines 140 years of efforts to change sexual orientation and gender identity.

 Ronald Bayer, PhD — Professor at Columbia University’s Mailman School of Public Health and author of Homosexuality and American Psychiatry: The Politics of Diagnosis.